Guidelines for Authors

 The scientific journal Rivista italiana di Ornitologia – Research in Ornithology was founded in 1911 to publish original research in ornithology.
 The Editorial Board will not accept papers that do not meet the following guidelines.

 All manuscripts must be submitted online at http://sisn.pagepress.org/index.php/rio Contributions must be preferably written in English.
 Articles and short notes written in Italian must contain an extended summary in English.
 Authors whose native language is not English are strongly recommended to have their manuscript checked by a language editing service.
 Manuscripts should be saved and submitted as a single .DOC file containing the full paper, references, tables and figures captions.
 Tables and figures should be submitted as Supplementary Files.
 All the illustrations are considered as figures and must be cited into the main text.
-In case of acceptance, high resolution images (.tiff or .jpg format) must be provided for publication.
+In case of acceptance, high-resolution images (.tiff or .jpg format) must be provided for publication.
 The first page of each manuscript should include the names, initials and surnames of the Author(s); their full affiliation and postal address (including e-mail), and the title of the paper.

 Scientific names: common names of organisms should always be accompanied, when first cited, by their complete scientific name in italics (genus, species).
 All papers must conform to the International Code of Zoological Nomenclature (ed.
 IV, 1999) and subsequent updating (http://iczn.org/code).
 When first mentioned, a plant or animal should include the full scientific name.